aliasgar1978/nettoolkit/docs/install.rst

 Inherited python packages
 ====================================

 	Below are a few inherited packages by Nettoolkit.
-By default those will also get auto install along with Nettoolkit.
+By default those will also get auto install along with Nettoolkit except pywin32.
 	However just in case if any of these are missing and could not installed, please try to manually install those with pip install command as mentioned above.

-	* pandas
+	* pandas         ( Tested on - 2.3.1 )
 	* openpyxl
-	* numpy
+	* numpy          ( Tested on - 2.2.6 )
 	* xlrd
-	* pywin32 ( manual install required )
 	* pyyaml
 	* attrs
 	* jinja2